sarakuma/python-pyzftp/README.md

-# python-zftp - A FTP client for mainframe
+# pyzftp - A FTP client for mainframe

 repo hold scripts that are needed to transfer multiple text/binary files (concurrently) in and out of mainframe using FTP